janvmusic/Learning/data-intensive-apps/chapter7.md

 - **Dirty Reads**  => One client reads another client's writes before they have been committed
 - **Dirty Writes** => One client overrides that another client has written but not yet committed
 - **Read Skew**    => A client sees different parts of the db at  different points in time.
 You read something that  is not ready or does not exists.
-Also known as _nonrepeatable reads_.
+Also known as _non-repeatable reads_.
 It's implemented on snapshot isolation using MVCC (Multi Version Concurrency Control).
 - **Lost Updates** => Two clients perform a _read-modify-write_ cycle.
 One overrides the other and does not incorporate the other's changes.
 So the update is lost.
 - **Write Skew**   => A transaction reads something, then takes a decision, later writes its decision to the db.
 When this happens the _premise_ of the read no longer is valid
 - **Phantom Read** => A transaction reads a _premise_.
 Another client makes a write that makes the previous _premise_ no longer valid